There is a life style in these Beijing hutongs that you can't imagine

 In addition to the bustling Nanluoguxiang and Houhai, there are also some Houtongs in Beijing that have a strong living atmosphere.
 These coffee shops, grocery stores, and flower shops hidden in the blue bricks and red tiles have a life charm that you can't imagine.

-In this east-west Guozijian Hutong, there are the highest ancient academies in China, the Guozijian, and the second largest Confucius Temple in China.
-Correspondingly, there are also many furniture showrooms and shops with unique design styles on the street, where you can always feel the wonderful collision between modern and traditional culture.
+In this east-west oriented Guozijian Hutong, there are China's highest ancient educational institution, the Guozijian, and the second largest Confucius Temple in China.
+Correspondingly, there are also many furniture showrooms and shops with distinctive design styles on the street, where one can always feel the wonderful collision of modern and traditional cultures.

 Wudaoying Hutong is not far from Guozijian Street.
-After passing through Jianchang Hutong, you will reach the Confucius Temple.
-This road is not long, but there are many good shops to explore along the way.
+After passing through a section of Jianchang Hutong, you will reach the Confucius Temple.
+This street is not very long, but despite its short length, there are many good shops to explore at a leisurely pace.

-Dongjiao Min Xiang starts from Tiananmen Square East Road to Chongwenmennei Street.
-It is the longest alley in old Beijing.
-When the weather is good, you can take a walk here and see many couples taking wedding photos.
-In the past, this area was the embassy district, and both sides of the alley were Western-style buildings.
-It is also the only surviving group of Western-style buildings from the early 20th century in Beijing.
-Bathed in the winter sunlight along the way, it is a way to feel the traces of time and have a rare conversation with time.
+Dongjiaominxiang starts from the East Road of Tiananmen Square in the west and extends to Chongwenmen Inner Street in the east.
+It is the longest hutong in old Beijing.
+On a good weather day, you can take a walk here and see many newlyweds taking wedding photos.
+In the past, this area was an embassy district, with Western-style buildings lining both sides of the hutong.
+It is also the only remaining early 20th-century Western architectural complex in Beijing.
+Walking along the hutong, bathed in the winter sunlight, you can feel the traces of time and experience a rare dialogue with history.